 Department of Defense Transition Assistance Program: The place to start for employment planning and career readiness.
-The website connects you to your service branch as well as resources and tools.
+The website connects you to your service branch, as well as resources and tools.

-- Soldier for Life Transition Assistance Program
+- United States Army Transition Assistance Program

 - Marine Corps Transition Readiness Program